EldenThrone588/Rusted-Warfare-Mod-Asset-Protector-Tool___Android/README.md

 *   ✅ **The game loads the mod perfectly.**
 *   ❌ **Extractors get garbage.** (Images are broken, audio is silent, text files are gibberish).
 *   ✅ **Proven on Android 15** – Passes the strictest ZIP parser with zero errors.

-> *"even if an attacker gets the source code, its impossible? oh so like not bringing the key and left it inside"* – That's exactly right.
-The "key" is how the game itself reads the data.

 ### ⚙️ Protection Modes
 | Mode | Files Protected | Use Case |